 1. Meal Planning

-This was her most important habit that she adopted to create momentum for her weight loss.
+This was Heather’s most important habit that she adopted to create momentum for her weight loss.

 She planned meals even on vacations and weekends while trying not to fall into the “let it go” trap during the non-routine days.

 When eating out, reviewing the menu ahead of time can help stay on a healthier track.

 Most recently, I have been using an app called Whisk to help create quicker meal planning and grocery lists.
 By making a “collection” called “Easy Meal Combinations” I constructed a ‘recipe’ of all that would be needed for a particular meal.

 For example, I created a recipe called ‘Burgers-Fries-Green Salad” and inserted all that would be needed for that meal in the ingredients: burger patties, Yukon Gold Frozen Fries(Mariano’s) and green salad ingredients.
 When I add this to my meal plan for the week, automatically you can create a grocery list to include these items.
 This particular “collection” on the Whisk app was made with no or minimal cooking items that can be bought and made with minimal prep or cooking time.
 Although I like to cook, once in awhile I need quick easy options, especially when food prep time is limited.

 2. Daily Activity

 Incorporating some movement daily is key to Heather’s continued success.